topquark22/morseR24/README.md

 - Invalid character in the message. (**\*** will also be printed after the character in the serial monitor.)

 Solid red:
--  If the red LED lights immediately, slave mode is enabled and the radio is disabled.
+-  Slave mode is enabled and the radio is disabled.
 This is an unsupported configuration.
--  If the red LED lights during transmission of a message, an invalid packet was received.
-Ensure that the transmitter and the receiver are running the same version and that there is good radio communication.
-The problem should be investigated and the slave reset.

 ## Test configuration